paulternate/cl34ry.com/README.md

 The site can be built for GitHub Pages by running the following commands:

-1. Run `python app.py freeze` to build the site.
+1. Run `python app.py freeze` to build the site to the `docs` directory.
+2. Push the changes to your target branch and set GitHub pages to deploy from there.